tttp/dxid/README.md

 We have used two safe and common algorithms:

-- the number is encoded using base64url (so xdid can be used without encoding in your url)
+- the number is first encoded using base64url (so xdid can be used without encoding in your url)
 - it's prefixed with a checksum, the [luhn mode 64](https://en.wikipedia.org/wiki/Luhn_mod_N_algorithm) of the encoded id

+To keep the dxid short, we only base64 encode the significant bits, it's similar than writing 42 instead of 00000042.

 luhn code is what is used on your credit card checksum for instance.
 It detect all single-digit errors, as well as almost all transpositions of adjacent digits, and is very simple to implement.